-Lauren Bradshaw and Melanie Jago are our Attendance Officers.
+Melanie Jago is our Attendance Officer.
 They work to improve attendance and follow up absences from school through home visits.
-You can speak either Lauren directly on 07808 528064 or Melanie on 07808 528065.
+You can speak to Melanie on 07808 528065.

 HOW YOUR CHILD’S ATTENDANCE IS MONITORED